baselime/docs/observability-as-code/reference/charts.md

     # Required: Charts parameters
     parameters:

-      # Required: The reference (ref) of query to run for the chart.
+      # Required: The id of the query to run for the chart.
 This query must be within the same application as the chart.
-      query: !ref demo-query-ref
+      query: !ref demo-query-id

       # Required: The time range, in minutes, of data to be displayed in the chart.
       duration: 15